Here is a guide to constructing the proper fat loss nutrition plan and training program.

 So lift hard and maximize all the training variables for hypertrophy.
 Hypertrophy training is fat loss training.
 Tattoo that into your brain.

-And that’s truly all you need.
+Overall, this is truly all you need in your fat loss nutrition plan.
 You need a deficit to ensure the laws of thermodynamics forces you into a smaller leaner frame.
 And you need to lift hard to ensure you keep that sexy hard looking muscle while the fat cells starves away.

 You do that by planning your workouts and meals.
 Accumulate weeks and months and you’ll blast away much of the blubber you have.
 Don’t overcomplicate it past this.